Citizens and Police ... Friendship Through Education

 Each month a different person is chosen to ride with a police officer on an actual tour of duty.
 At the next month's meeting, you'll get to hear from the "citizen-rookie" about his or her experience.

 Crime statistics are given out at the end of each monthly meeting.
-There are seven categories of crimes listed, each including the date, time, block address, and type of location where the crime occurred.
-The PIP Crime Statistics are also available on the Internet.
+There are several categories of crimes listed, each including the date, time, block address, and type of location where the crime occurred.
+The Crime Statistics are also available on the Internet.

 After each formal meeting, a second, informal meeting is held (usually with refreshments!)
 You'll have an opportunity to talk to other citizens who attended the meeting with you -- you may find you have a lot in common and even exchange ideas on how to help solve your neighborhood problems.